-- French blue polo with khaki borders with school logo - Khaki Bermuda pants (not shorts), or khaki "Docker Style" long pants - A pair of long pants is needed for formal activities or field trips (when required).

-- All pants and belts (brown or black) are to be worn at the waist, not at the hips. - No leggings or jeggings. - Girls: khaki skort (1st to 5th grade), khaki Capri pants, and/or khaki skirt (skirt lengths must be no shorter than mid-knee)
+- French blue polo with khaki borders with the school logo - Khaki Bermuda pants (not shorts), or khaki "Docker Style" long pants - A pair of long pants is needed for formal activities or field trips (when required). - All pants and belts (brown or black) are to be worn at the waist, not at the hips. - No leggings or jeggings. - Girls: khaki skort (1st to 5th grade), khaki Capri pants, and/or khaki skirt (skirt lengths must be no shorter than mid-knee, and must wear shorts under the skirt)